BehkoVasilev/BehkoVasilev/README.md

 - 🌱 I’m currently learning JavaScript, HTML5, CSS

-- 🔭 I have advanced knowledge in Python and JavaScript and basic in C#, SQLite , MySQL
+- 🔭 I have basic knowledge in Python, JavaScript, HTML5, CSS, C#, SQLite , MySQL

 - 👯 Мy hobbies are: I would say that I really enjoy being in the nature, playing basketball, trips with friends and fishing.